paytonyau/agmicrobiomebase/amplicon-sequence-analysis/amplicon-ITS/ITS-sequencing-process.md

 #### Trim primers using `Cutadapt` from the QIIME2 plugin
 Screen out reads that do not begin with primer sequence and remove primer sequence from reads using the cutadapt QIIME2 plugin.
 The below primers correspond to the ITS1 region.
 DADA2's chimaera removal step requires primers to have been removed, as otherwise, the ambiguous nucleotides in most primer sets cause large numbers of false-positive chimaeras to be identified.

-The primes used in this dataset for ITS1 region
+The primers used in this dataset for ITS1 region
 ##### TS1-Fl2 Primer-F
 5’
 TCGTCGGCAGCGTC